Kafka REST APIs for Confluent Cloud

 To communicate with the REST API you must send your Confluent Cloud API key and API secret as BINARY, base64-encoded data.
 (You also need write permissions to the target Kafka topic.)

-You would base64 data similarly.
-As a simple example, to base64 encode the word “bonjour”, use the following command on Mac OS.:
+You would base64 encode data in a similar way.
+For example, to base64 encode the word “bonjour”, use the following command on Mac OS.

 echo -n "bonjour" | base64

-Once you have the base64 encoding of this word, you would use that string as data in your API call, in place of word “bonjour”.
+You would then use the string result of this operation in your API call, in place of word “bonjour”.

 Cluster Admin API